-For 2 burgers, remove and discard the crust from half of one slice high-quality white sandwich bread, and chop it into 1/4″ pieces, to make about 1/4 cup.
-Add 1 tablespoon whole milk and mash it into the bread until you have a paste.
+For 2 burgers, remove and discard the crust from half of one slice of high-quality white sandwich bread, and chop it into 1/4″ pieces, to make about 1/4 cup.
+Add 1 tablespoon of whole milk and mash it into the bread until you have a paste.
 Mix this in with the meat.
-As strange as it seems, this mash holds moisture in well done burgers.
+As strange as it seems, this mash holds moisture in well-done burgers.

 Key concepts of cooking hamburgers

 The way to get your burgers done properly is the same way you get to Carnegie Hall: Practice.
 Practice.
 Practice.
 You may have to experiment three or four times to perfect your technique.
 But you’ll get it, and then all who know you will prostrate themselves in your path.

 The secret to any experiment is to change only one variable at a time and take notes or keep a cooking log.
 For example, if you are cooking with charcoal, count the briquets so you can use the same amount every time.
 If you are using gas, use the same settings every time.
 But remember, wind and air temp will influence the cooking.
 If you cook in a frying pan, use the same pan every time.
 A black cast iron pan will produce different results than a shiny stainless steel pan.
 If you oil the pan with beef fat, do the same thing every time.
 Butter and cooking oil have different heating and flavor characteristics.